 How to Condition Napa Leather

 You should condition all your leather, including Nappa leather.
-Conditioning napa leather is no different from condition other leather types.
+Conditioning napa leather is no different from conditioning other leather types.
 However, it is important to frequently condition unfinished Nappa leather.
 This is because it has leather fibers that dry out more quickly than other types of leather.

 Before you condition, you must always clean your leather first.
-Then you can apply the conditioner by using a soft, lint0free cloth.
+Then you can apply the conditioner by using a soft, lint-free cloth.
 You apply the conditioners in small portions.
 Gently apply it in small circles.
 Leave the conditioner on the leather for a while to allow the leather to absorb.
 You should also wipe off the excess.

 After conditioning your Napa leather, you have the option to apply a protective finish.
 This extra layer will protect your leather a bit more from water and scratches.
 It does however hide some of the desired looks and feels that the natural leather offers.
 Protective finishes are usually natural or synthetic waxes/acrylic.
 This is reserved as an option because usually, napa leather looks best without a finish.